 Read our blogs written by young people on racism and mental health.

 Racism and my mental health

 "Nobody has any right to discriminate against you based on your race or ethnicity.
 Ever."
 Our Activist Luke, 15, shares how his experience of racism has affected his mental health.

 "It is the world that’s wrong, not you.
 So embrace your identity and love what makes you, you."
 Sian, 19, shares how racism affects her mental health, and what helps her cope.

 Everybody deserves mental health support when they need it.
 Our guest blogger, Wes, shares why it's important that we talk about Black mental health.

 Any crime motivated by hostility or prejudice towards someone because of their race or ethnicity is a ‘hate crime’.
 Anybody can report a hate crime - whether they are the victim, someone who witnessed the crime, or someone the victim has told about the crime or incident.

 You can report a hate crime online, via the True Vision website.

-What should I do if I think a mental health professional is being racist?
+What to do if you think a mental health professional is being racist

 If you need help and support with making a complaint, you can contact your local NHS Complaints Advocacy service.
 This is a free and confidential service, independent from the NHS.